• Home

 Ranch Dressing (3/4 Cup)

-Bottled ranch should be used instead of the dry packet.
-The dry packet would need to be rehydrated, and the ratios don’t work.
-The drizzled ranch flows to get the perfect cool, tangy contrast to balance the heat.
+Use the ranch sauce that comes in a bottle, not the dry packet.
+The dry packet would need to be rehydrated, and the ratios wouldn’t work out.
+Liquid ranch gives you that nice, cool tang to contrast with the heat.

 Shredded Cheddar Cheese (1 Cup)